Some great snorkeling spots to discover a specific environment and emblematic species

 For snorkelers, the weedy seadragon (Phyllopteryx taeniolatus) remains difficult to find, but its observation is possible in specific spots (like Kurnell).

-When to go snorkeling in Sydney region
+When to go snorkeling in the Sydney region

 The region of Sydney has a sunny climate with hot summers and relatively mild winters.
 Snorkeling is practiced mainly in the summer, from December to February, when daytime temperatures are around 77°F/25°C, and water temperatures that exceed 68°F/20°C.